 Weekly testing of faculty, staff, and students will use the same process as initial testing.
 This is intended to identify asymptomatic individuals early enough to prevent on-campus transmission at a significant level.
 Testing intervals can be shortened as necessary to accommodate for increase in case-positive rates.

-Ongoing weekly testing will take place in the Multipurpose Athletic Center (MAC) with designated areas for students and faculty/staff.
+Ongoing weekly testing takes place in the Multipurpose Athletic Center (MAC) with designated areas for students and faculty/staff.
 The test is a self-administered nasal swab conducted in the presence of a health services professional.
-Samples will be processed at the Broad Institute of MIT and Harvard lab, which has begun processing COVID-19 test samples from patients across New England and will soon handle up to 50,000 tests a day.
-Bryant was an early participant in this program and has been testing Physician Assistant students in a pilot, allowing them to return to on-campus classes in June.
+Samples will be processed at the Broad Institute of MIT and Harvard lab, which processes COVID-19 test samples from patients across New England.

 Results will be available to Bryant Health Services personnel in less than 24 hours via a proprietary reporting system.
 Those who test positive will be sent home when possible.
 Those who cannot safely get home will stay in isolation in a designated facility on campus.
 Once a positive case is identified, trained campus personnel, in coordination with RIDOH, will conduct a thorough investigation and contact tracing to determine if others are at risk and should be tested and quarantined.

 During the school day, should you feel sick, you should call Health Services and arrange to be tested on campus.
 A new COVID clinic, located in the community center next to the townhouses, has been set up to evaluate and test symptomatic individuals.